mickaelbaron/vagrant-dockereclipseche-ubuntu64-build/README.md

 $ vagrant ssh
 ```

-To examine the workspace, execute this command line.
+To inspect the workspace instances, execute this command line.

 ```shellscript
 $ docker ps